Rantti/innobarometer/README.md

 - The program will create CSVtoSQL.ini the first time you run it.
 It will contain: Host name, user, password, database name and file name. ** Make sure you add this file to your gitignore. **
 - You need Python 2.7 to run this program.
 Instal python & add python to your system variable.
 You may also need to import some libraries.

-- Ask Jyri if you have any questions regarding this.
+- Ask Jyri if you have any questions regarding this program or it's function.

+---

 For updates and more explained, check  out the [blog](https://slothfuldesigns.wordpress.com).